 The knowledge of probable or potential hazards (facts) is derived from surveys, inspections, safety audits, observations, review or records, inquiry, investigation, and judgment.

 Facts include past, present and future facts which have caused and which can cause accidents, past causes can be known by ‘accident records’ and inquiry.
 Future (hidden) causes can be known by HAZOP, HAZAN, safety audit, inspection etc.

 The term hazard is synonymous with the phrase “direct and proximate accident cause” i.e. the unsafe personal act and/or unsafe physical, mechanical, electrical, chemical, environmental condition without which no accident can occur.

-Heinrich classifies main causes of accident as under:
+Heinrich classifies the main causes of the accident as under: